anushajain28/Enron-Email-Dataset-Analysis-Analyses-using-NYT-API-data/README.md

 ### Steps followed:

-..* read all the relevant files from sent_mail folders of each employee ..* extract year and month for each mail
+Markup : * read all the relevant files from sent_mail folders of each employee
+		 ..* extract year and month for each mail
          ..* calculate the count of mails for each year and month

 ### Results: